Ten years ago, I was drowning in overfunction, though it looked an awful lot like success.

 Our bodies are changing.
 Our relationships are changing.
 Our identities and roles are changing in our work and in our homes.
 We celebrate some changes, and grieve others.
 A marriage ends.
 A child starts kindergarten.
 We begin a new career.
 Our parents get older and require care.
 We relocate.

-How we move through change is informed by our values, what matters most to us.
+How we move through change is informed by our stories which informs our values, what matters most to us.
 You’ve probably been told to get into action—work the 5-step plan, set a goal, buy the masterclass—but you are constantly frustrated because you don’t reach the finish line.
 This is a bottom up approach, it’s sold by a LOT of coaches out there, and it’s ineffective.

+The ontology of my approach to storywork is summed up best by William Faulkner’s quote, “The past isn’t dead.
+It’s not even past.”
+We need to know who we once were to know who we are becoming.
 My coaching philosophy is based on the Logical Levels of Learning and Change from anthropologist Gregory Bateson.
-We begin our coaching relationship at 30,000 feet, addressing vision, identity, beliefs and core values, and allow those to guide and inform how we move through change to experience the world.
+We begin our coaching relationship at 30,000 feet, addressing vision, identity, beliefs and core values —rooted in story—and allow those to guide and inform how we move through change to experience the world.
 We spend time in inquiry, discovery and reflection before moving to action.
 And then we focus back in to get really granular and practical so you can attain sustained results.

 We reserve judgment and choose curiosity and self-compassion instead.
 And we believe that nothing is wasted.